dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 feature that should be enabled was a very hot key, as the same command was being hit at dramatically higher rates than other keys.

-In our identity cache, used for checking if feature flags for new code are enabled, we found keys that were being hit very frequently:
+In our identity cache, used here for checking if feature flags for new code are enabled, we found keys that were being hit very frequently:

 ```{.awk include=src/bpftrace-feature-keys.txt}